-The audit team would be comprised of suitably qualified professionals and ongoing professional development would be embedded within the service.
+The audit team would be comprised of qualified Internal Audit professionals and ongoing professional development would be embedded within the service.

 The Audit Plan, undertaken by the audit team would provide approximately 600 audit days per annum, which would give an average of 14 audits per year, in addition to follow ups and other audit work.